gettogetto/HDR/README.md

 # HDR
 An algorithm that uses method of multi-exposure to get a high dynamic range image(hdr).

-The algorithm generate the hdr image through the detail and the brightness assess to get the fuse weight map.
+The algorithm generates the hdr image based on the detail and the brightness assess and gets the fuse weight maps.